KenjaminButton/tic-tac-tac/README.md

 ## About The Project

 A modern, web-based implementation of the classic Tic Tac Toe game.
-This project features a clean, responsive design and smooth gameplay mechanics.
-Players can enjoy the timeless game of X's and O's in their web browser.
+This project features a clean, responsive design, smooth gameplay mechanics, and comprehensive test coverage using Jest.
+Players can enjoy the timeless game of X's and O's in their web browser, backed by robust code quality and testing practices.

 ### Screenshots